If you have a problem, if no one else can help you, and if you can find them, maybe you can hire the A-Team...

-The Financial Ombudsman Service (FOS) is an independent official body, established by Parliament in 2001, for settling disputes between UK based financial companies and their customers.
-The service it provides is completely free.
+The Financial Ombudsman Service (FOS) is an independent official body, established by Parliament, for settling disputes between UK-based financial companies and their customers.
+Its service is COMPLETELY free.

-Regulations state these companies must "treat customers fairly" and if not the Financial Ombudsman Service is there to provide a free way to fight back.
-And there's no negative outcome, you cannot be awarded against, the worst that can happen is the Ombudsman says you've no case.
+Regulations state these companies must "treat customers fairly".
+If they don't, the FOS is there to provide a free way to fight back.
+And there's no negative outcome - you can't be awarded against, the worst that can happen is the Ombudsman says you've no case.

 The service is also not just for new complaints.
-In many circumstances you can complain about something that happened up to six years ago.
-Plus if you think an old complaint’s been badly dealt with, see the Can I re-open my complaint question.
+In many circumstances, you can complain about something that happened up to six years ago.
+And if you think an old complaint’s been badly dealt with, see the Can I re-open my complaint? section.

-While the ombudsman has the power to investigate cases, actually its primary role is in settling disputes between customers and companies, and while these may sound like they're the same thing, actually it can often solve the problem without an investigation.
+While the Ombudsman has the power to investigate cases, its primary role is actually in settling disputes between customers and companies.
+These may sound like the same thing, but it can often solve the problem without an investigation.

-Within these disputes it is impartial, neither on one side nor the other, yet its job is to ensure that complaints are dealt with and fair play happens.
-In a nutshell the process works like this (more info on how you complain below):
+The Ombudsman won't take sides.
+Its job is to ensure that complaints are dealt with and fair play happens.
+In a nutshell, the process works like this (there's more info on how you complain below):

 You fill in a form.
-If you’ve already complained to your bank and it’s not helped, you simply go to the ombudsman's website or call it up and fill out a standard complaint form, you don't need any legal help at all, it's all pretty straightforward.
+If you’ve already complained to the company and it’s not helped, simply go to the Ombudsman's website and fill out a form, or give it a call.
+You don't need any legal help at all, it's all pretty straightforward.

 It puts your case to the company.
-At this point it goes to the company and asks what happened and for the company to solve the problem or pay the requested compensation.
+Once you've made the complaint, it asks the firm what happened, and for it to solve the problem or pay the amount you've asked for.

 Companies can agree.
-It's quite common once the Ombudsman is involved for a company to just roll over and pay out what they owe at an early stage to avoid a full investigation.
+Once the Ombudsman gets involved, it's common for companies to just roll over and pay out what they owe to avoid a full investigation.

 If there's no agreement, it may carry out a formal investigation.
-The final decision is based on fairness, to try and ensure the customer hasn't been mistreated.
-It's done, roughly speaking, on the basis of the 'balance of probability' in other words on what it thinks is most likely to have happened from the evidence it is given.
+The final decision is based on fairness, to try to ensure the customer hasn't been mistreated.
+Roughly speaking, it's done on the basis of the 'balance of probability' - in other words, what it thinks is most likely to have happened from the evidence it's given.

-Using the ombudsman is a very powerful technique that in many cases is cheaper and safer than trying to get resolution via the courts.
-More importantly unlike the courts, which have to rely on whether the company has broken any law, a big advantage of the ombudsman is it also follows the regulators “treating customers fairly" rules.
-This means making sure you've been dealt with appropriately, not just legally.
+Using the Ombudsman is a very powerful technique.
+In many cases, it's cheaper and safer than trying to get a resolution via the courts.
+More importantly, unlike the courts, which have to rely on whether the company has broken any law, the FOS also follows the regulators' "treating customers fairly" rules.
+So the Ombudsman will make sure you've been dealt with appropriately, not just legally.

-While you won't get an instant judgment from the FOS, disputes that go all the way can take three to nine months (longer for PPI complaints) , and while there's no guarantee you will win, tens of thousands of people every year do and it means companies must take you seriously.
+You won't get an instant judgment from the Ombudsman.
+Disputes that go all the way can take three to nine months, and longer for PPI complaints.
+While there's no guarantee you'll win, tens of thousands of people every year do.
+It means companies must take you seriously.

-If you're not sure put your complaint in and the worst thing that can happen is the ombudsman tells you it can't adjudicate so you've lost the price of a stamp.
-Here's a quick list of typical things with links to more details:
+If you're not sure your complaint is covered, put it in anyway.
+The worst thing that can happen is that the Ombudsman tells you it can't adjudicate.

-The main one here is unfair Credit Card Charges yet it could involve any inappropriate behaviour such as an increase in interest rate without any explanation being given, disputed transactions or failing to pay out Section 75 claims, amongst others.
+The main issue's unfair credit card charges.
+But the Ombudsman can also deal with any inappropriate behaviour, such as an unexplained increase in interest rate, disputed transactions, or failing to pay out Section 75 claims, among others.

 Debt collection and irresponsible lending

-Since Apr 2007 the Ombudsman has been able to look at complaints about debt collection companies and the lending policies of anyone who holds a consumer credit licence, including the growing area of pay day lenders.
+The Ombudsman can look at complaints about debt collection companies a swell as the lending policies of anyone who holds a consumer credit licence, including payday lenders.

-The Ombudsman will need to see you have tried to come to an arrangement with the lender but will investigate if you think you've been treated unfairly.
+The Ombudsman will need to see that you've tried to come to an arrangement with the lender but it'll investigate if you think you've been treated unfairly.
 Also see the Debt Problems guide for info on how to sort out debts.

-Perhaps the biggest category of them all is the dire selling of loan insurance, with possibly ten billion pounds of missold policies out there (see the Missold PPI guide).
+Perhaps the biggest category of them all is the dire selling of loan insurance, with possibly £10 billion of mis-sold policies out there (see the Mis-sold PPI guide).

-Yet over the past few years Car, Home, Travel, Pet, Roadside Assistance, Income protection, Critical Illness and Private Medical have all moved under the Ombudsman's remit.
-Complaints can be to do with rejected, delayed and unpaid claims or non disclosure of information and more.
+But car, home, travel, and pet policies, roadside assistance, income protection, critical illness and private medical insurance have all moved under the Ombudsman's remit.
+Complaints can be to do with rejected, delayed and unpaid claims, non-disclosure of information and more.

-For full information on the April 2013 changes, see the Insurance Law Reform news story.
+For full information what changed in April 2013, see the Insurance law reform MSE News story.

-Although the Ombudsman does not deal with complaints that are solely about the way an investment has performed it can help with many areas to do with with-profits or whole-of-life policies, unit-linked bonds, savings endowments and stockbrokers.
-Plus it also has jurisdiction on where people have asked or been told they were getting low risk products but were actually sold risky deals.
+The Ombudsman doesn't deal with complaints that are solely about the way an investment has performed.
+But it can help with many areas to do with with-profits or whole-of-life policies, unit-linked bonds, savings endowments and stockbrokers.
+It also covers where people are told they're getting low-risk products, but are actually sold risky deals.

 Mortgages and loans

-This covers a vast range of issues not just with lenders but also Mortgage Brokers, including the way lenders have handled Arrears Problems or the affordability of the mortgage/loan when it was first taken out.
-There is also the once huge issue of Endowment Misselling although time is now running out for this).
+This covers a vast range of issues, not just with lenders, but also with mortgage brokers.
+It includes way lenders handle mortgage arrears problems, or whether a mortgage or loan was affordable when it was first taken out.
+There's also the once huge issue of endowment mis-selling, although time's now running out for this.

 A growing number of complaints come from people who feel they have been mistreated by a payday lender.
 If you've had payments taken unexpectedly from your bank account, don't think the lender properly checked you could afford to repay the loan or it's been harassing you to repay your debt, the Ombudsman can help.
 See our Payday Loan Alternatives guide for help if you're considering one of these loans.

-Complaints can include being wrongly advised to transfer out of SERPS, the suitability of a pension or administrative matters such as delay.
-However, ongoing administrative pension problems (involving an employer or trustees, for example) should be referred to the Pensions Advisory Service in the first instance.
+Complaints can include being wrongly advised to transfer out of SERPS, the suitability of a pension or administrative matters such as delays.
+But if you have administrative pension problems (involving an employer or trustees, for example), you should go to the Pensions Advisory Service first.

-A less obvious area of complaint but ISA applications that were not processed correctly or on time, what happens to "roll-over" savings bonds when they end or account interest rates not changing in line with base rate changes are examples of savings complaint that are covered.
+A less obvious area of complaint.
+But the Ombudsman an look at ISA applications that aren't processed correctly or on time, what happens to "rollover" savings bonds when they end, or account interest rates not changing in line with base rate changes.

-I found the Ombudsman great, yes it takes time but they are very thorough.
-All in it took over a year but much of the delay was due to Lloyds determination not to pay quite a large insurance claim but the FOS kept me in touch with what was happening and were very professional.
+I found the Ombudsman great.
+Yes, it takes time, but it's very thorough.
+It took over a year, but much of the delay was due to Lloyds' determination not to pay quite a large insurance claim.
+The Ombudsman kept me in touch with what was happening and was very professional.